rpoleski/MulensModel/developers_board.md

 * Install
   * **makefile for Windows (basic instructions exist already) [good example](https://stackoverflow.com/a/145649), [checking for Windows in makefile](https://github.com/dariomanesku/cmft/issues/28)**
-  * _setup.py - don't try to compile if .so file is there_ - now this seems to be bad idea and is coded in branch **install**
-  * _include data/ files for unit tests and examples - each subdir has to be added separately_
   * PIP install - the problem is that CustomInstall from setup.py is run when the archive is prepared, not when it's run on users machine; [link 1](https://packaging.python.org/tutorials/packaging-projects/), [link 2](https://setuptools.readthedocs.io/en/latest/setuptools.html)
   * in setup.py in setup() add keywords: long\_description, classifiers
   * virtualenv; pip install -r requirements.txt; its best to install the dependencies first